1. 1990 February 19th

 The Mosaic Communications Corporation (renamed Netscape Communications Corporation on November 14, 1994) launched, under the name Mosaic Netscape 0.9, the first one in a series of browsers, called Netscape Navigator in the subsequent versions.
 Shortly after being released, Mosaic Netscape 0.9 and Netscape Navigator 1.0 (released on December 15, 1994) became widely popular and, within a few months, assumed a dominant position on the market.

-22. 1994 October 27th
+1994 October 27th

 The first web banner

 The AT&T Telecommunications Company placed the first web banner in Internet history on the HotWired magazine website.
-The first web banner in the world was 476x56 px and contained only the phrase "Have You Ever Clicked Your Mouse Right Here?".
+The first web banner in the world was 476×56 px and contained only the phrase “Have You Ever Clicked Your Mouse Right Here?”.
 Clicking on the banner led to a virtual tour of world galleries and museums.

-23. 1994 November
+1994 November

 GeoCities

 David Bohnett and John Rezner founded the Beverly Hills Internet web hosting company, which was renamed GeoCities in 1995.
-The original concept of the service was to create a virtual community of websites organized in "internet cities".
-In its early years, GeoCities offered its users an unprecedented 2 MB of free disk space.
-In 1999, GeoCities was bought by Yahoo! and ten years later, on October 26, 2009, Yahoo! definitively terminated the GeoCities service.
+The original concept of the service was to create a virtual community of websites organized in “internet cities”.

-24. 1995 April 10th
+1995 April 10th

 Opera 1.0